 5.5.2 Operationalising the fund: Ayeyarwaddy (Delta)

 Our ToR ask “should UNOPS manage or outsource the small grants funds?”
 Our answer is yes and yes, if the first yes means the LIFT FMO.
-The FMO would facilitate the Delta fund.
-A hands-on is a path to LIFT’s new engagement with civil society actors and issues, a learning-ground for future “large-grant” processes and relationships, and the basis for future strategic partnerships.
+The FMO should facilitate the Delta fund.
+A hands-on role is a path to LIFT’s new engagement with civil society actors and issues, a learning-ground for future “large-grant” processes and relationships, and the basis for future strategic partnerships.

 Grants will be larger and fewer and LIFT has a history of livelihoods programming in the Delta.
 There is already considerable civil society receptiveness and capacity to engage with the private sector and local government, thus an immediate potential for livelihoods-system-strengthening.

-The majority of support will be to Township-level CSOs.
+The majority of support should be to Township-level CSOs.
 Given that civil society is “going regional” the regional networks (CSNs) may also have a growing importance for the targeted Townships, and would thus be eligible for small-grants support.

 Capacity-support in the Delta would be demand-driven and generally CSO-specific.
 Any generic support is more likely to be initiated by the networks than the CSOs.
 There are some indications that technical support from outside the Ayeyarwaddy region would be sought, including from out-of-region CSOs.
 Any funding required for this would be held by the grantee.